 In assessing applications for TPDF grants, Committee members must have a thorough understanding of the grant requirements as mandated by the legislation and are responsible for upholding the priorities of the BCTDA.
 Grant requirements and scoring criteria are included in a TPDF Program Guide, which members use to determine if a project satisfies program requirements.
 Committee members are expected to maintain an unbiased position and refrain from communications or meetings with applicants throughout the review process.

 Committee members serve a term that consists of three funding cycles spanning a minimum of three years.
 Members may serve no more than two consecutive terms.

 A typical funding cycle includes a series of committee meetings:

 - Final Review

-Committee members are required to attend each meeting and should expect to actively participate in group discussion.
-Meetings range from three to eight hours in length and require substantial preparation, to include reviewing lengthy application documents with financials, marketing plans and feasibility studies.
+Committee members are required to attend each meeting and should expect to actively participate in group discussions.
+Meetings range from three to eight hours in length and require substantial preparation, including reviewing lengthy application documents with financials, marketing plans, and feasibility studies.
 Committee members may also be asked to attend other meetings outside of the grant cycle to assess project issues as they arise.

 If you wish to be considered for future openings, please submit your statement of interest, with a request that it be filed for future potential opportunities, to:

 Explore Asheville Convention & Visitors Bureau